 At Langmoor, pupils on the SEND Support Record will have additional support which is outlined in the SEND Support Provision Map.
-By tracking the progress of pupils through the school systems the area of need and appropriate level of support will be identified.
+By tracking the progress of pupils through the school systems, the area of need and appropriate level of support will be identified.
 This may include:

-- Small group support work in class - Small group intervention work for reading, phonics, spelling, writing or maths programmes. - Individual support for reading, speech and language programmes, occupational therapy programmes. - Social skills groups - Physical development programmes to support fine and gross motor skills - Nurture support, 1:1 support for Social Emotional and Mental Health Needs.
+- ✓ Small group support work in class - ✓ Small group intervention work for reading, phonics, spelling, writing or maths programmes. - ✓ Individual support for reading, speech and language programmes, occupational therapy programmes. - ✓ Social skills/communication and interaction groups - ✓ Construction therapy - ✓ Physical development programmes to support fine and gross motor skills - ✓ Nurture support, 1:1 support for Social Emotional and Mental Health Needs. - ✓ ELSA- Early Literacy Support Assistant (led by Mrs Mills, pictured below)